RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 void example_1()
 {
-    std::printf("@OUTPUT-1:\n\n"); // (You can ignore these @OUTPUT lines.
-They serve
+    MD_BEGIN_OUTPUT("Output 1");    // (You can ignore these MD_BEGIN_OUTPUT lines.
-                                   // to delimit each example's output so that it can
+                                    // They serve to delimit each example's output so
-                                   // be automatically inserted in to the markdown
+                                    // that it can be automatically inserted in to the
-                                   // rendering of this file.)
+                                    // markdown rendering of this file.
     Box a = {hello};
     a.bp(&a);
 }
 ```

 Which outputs:
+>[Output 1]:
 > ```
-> @OUTPUT-1:
->
 > hello world!
 > ```